tinygo-org/tinygo-site/content/lang-support/stdlib.md

 The compiler gave the following error when this package was imported:

 <pre># debug/macho
-../../../.gvm/gos/go1.13/src/debug/macho/file.go:205:21: cannot use f (variable of type *os.File) as io.ReaderAt value in argument to NewFile: missing method ReadAt
+../../.gvm/gos/go1.14/src/debug/macho/fat.go:130:24: cannot use f (variable of type *os.File) as io.ReaderAt value in argument to NewFatFile: missing method ReadAt
-../../../.gvm/gos/go1.13/src/debug/macho/fat.go:130:24: cannot use f (variable of type *os.File) as io.ReaderAt value in argument to NewFatFile: missing method ReadAt
+../../.gvm/gos/go1.14/src/debug/macho/file.go:205:21: cannot use f (variable of type *os.File) as io.ReaderAt value in argument to NewFile: missing method ReadAt
 </pre>